GSA-TTS/identity-dev-docs/_pages/oidc.md

 ### Auto-discovery

-Consistent with the specification, login.gov provides a JSON endpoint for OpenID Connect auto-discovery at:
+Consistent with the specification, login.gov provides a JSON endpoint for OpenID Connect auto-discovery at `/.well-known/openid-configuration`.
-`/.well-known/openid-configuration`

 In our agency integration environment, this is available at [https://idp.int.login.gov/.well-known/openid-configuration](https://idp.int.login.gov/.well-known/openid-configuration)

 ## Authorization